| Q - I've heard the Haystackers

 A - That's so funny.
 You've obviously never come on a trip with us, if

-you did you'd see that isn't the case at all!!
-Of couse, there are some
+you did, you'd see that isn't the case at all!
+Of course, there are some

-trips that wouldn't be suitable for you - specially if the trip leader
+trips that wouldn't be suitable for you - especially if the trip is labeled

 Q - Do I have to know what I'm doing to come?

-You must sign a waiver to attend a BHPC trip; and, trip leaders will evaluate
+sign a waiver to attend a BHPC trip; and trip leaders will evaluate you

-you for unusual medical conditions or other increased risks.
-But,
+for unusual medical conditions or other increased risks.
+But, almost all

-almost all first-timers do fine when they follow the guidance of the more
+first-timers do fine when they follow the guidance of the more experienced

-experienced paddlers.
-In fact, paddling with the Club is a perfect
+paddlers.
+In fact, paddling with the Club is a perfect way to acquire

 Q - Do I need my own boat to come with you guys?